AlibabaCloudDocs/ecs/intl.en-US/Images/Image FAQ.md

 When you use a custom image derived from a subscription image to create an instance or replace a system disk, you are re-ordering the subscription image on Alibaba Cloud Marketplace.
 The custom image is not affected regardless of whether the subscription image expires.

+## Why am I unable to use an SSH key pair that uses the ssh-rsa signature algorithm to connect to an instance that runs Fedora 33 64-bit?

+When you use an SSH key pair that uses the ssh-rsa signature algorithm to log on to an ECS instance that runs Fedora 33 64-bit, you may not be able to connect to the instance.
+You can use one of the following methods to solve this problem:

+-   Replace the SSH key pair that uses the ssh-rsa signature algorithm with an SSH key pair that uses other signature algorithms such as the ECDSA signature algorithm.
+-   Run the update-crypto-policies --set LEGACY command in the system to change `POLICY` to `LEGACY`.
+Then, you can continue to use the SSH key pair that uses the ssh-rsa signature algorithm.

 ## How do I install patches and compile the kernel on FreeBSD?

 Alibaba Cloud FreeBSD public images already have their kernels patched to meet the startup requirements for instance families in Generation V or later.
 To query the relevant instance families, call the [DescribeInstanceTypeFamilies](/intl.en-US/API Reference/Instances/DescribeInstanceTypeFamilies.md) operation with the `Generation` parameter set.